 The kinds of things I’m talking about are…

 - Using a ride share program like Uber or Lyft.

 - Going to a Rehabilitation clinic for the first time.

 - Going to the hospital / clinic for any kind of testing (cognitive, physical, etc.)

 - Being at home with them when the maid or home aide comes for the first time (or second or third).

 These types of activities can all be very scary for someone who feels that they are slowly losing control of their body, mind and life.
-So, having someone there with them can help to relieve that fear and help them to accept the assistance.
+So, having someone there with them can help to relieve that fear and there is a better chance they will accept the assistance.

-4. Accept That It’s Their Decision – Their Life
+6. Accept That it’s Their Decision – Their Life

 My siblings and I would grow extremely frustrated with our mother.
 There were some situations where we could not get her to budge, no matter what.